R4ynaud/Data-migration-with-API-Python-CI-CD-via-Azure-DevOps/README.md

 ## Creating a CI (Continuous Integration) Pipeline.

-• Azure DevOps portalında, sol menüde "Pipelines" sekmesine gidin ve "New Pipeline" butonuna tıklayın.
+• Azure DevOps portalında, sol menüde 'Pipelines' sekmesine gidin ve 'Create Pipeline' butonuna tıklayın.

-• In the Azure DevOps portal, go to the 'Pipelines' section in the left menu and click on the 'New Pipeline' button.
+• In the Azure DevOps portal, go to the 'Pipelines' section in the left menu and click on the 'Create Pipeline' button.

 ![image](https://github.com/user-attachments/assets/fac947b7-6d6d-4867-8a72-e441a12684f6)